 Subsection (b) of this rule was added in 2016.
-Subsection (b) is designed to alert the Court of impending motions seeking immediate first day relief and to give the United States Trustee time to review proposed, complex orders that may be entered at the conclusion of a "first day hearing," including debtor in possession orders, and the like.
+Subsection (b) is designed to alert the Court of impending motions seeking immediate first day relief and to give the United States Trustee time to review proposed, complex orders that may be entered at the conclusion of a "first day hearing," including debtor in possession orders and the like.

-Rule 1005-1 DEBTOR'S ADDRESS IN PETITION
+Rule 1005-1 DEBTOR'S ADDRESS IN PETITION - Amended December 1, 2017

-If not included in the debtor's post office address, the petition also shall state the debtor's residence and place of business, including the street number, street, apartment or suite number, and zip code.
+The petition must state the debtor's residence or place of business, whichever is applicable, including the street number, street, apartment or suite number, and zip code.